MasterIfeanyi/ifeanyi-pokemon-redo/README.md

 ## React

-This project was bootstrapped with typescript and create-react-app. `npx create-react-app . --template typescript`
+This project was bootstrapped with typescript and create-react-app. `npx create-react-app .`

 ## Project Set-up